-Ordained a priest in 386, John became a bishop and an outstanding preacher: his “golden mouth” (Chrysostom) delighted his hearers with sermons on the gospels and the letters of Paul.
-Appointed bishop of Constantinople, his sermons had the opposite effect on the rulers and churchmen of that city whom he attacked for their pomp and luxury.
+Ordained a priest in 386, John became a bishop of Constantinople, which was then the seat of Roman power.
+Rome was ruled from there.
+John was an outstanding preacher: his “golden mouth” (Chrysostom) delighted his ordinary hearers with sermons on the gospels and the letters of Paul.
+His sermons had the opposite effect on the rulers and churchmen of that city whom he attacked for their wealth and high living.
 The Empress Eudoxia exiled him briefly from the city in 402 AD.

 John returned to resume his fearless preaching against the city’s powerful political and church elite.
 Eudoxia finally sent him into exile on the Black Sea after John gave a sermon that began “Again Herodias is raging, again she is perturbed, again she wants to receive the head of John on a dish.”
 Hardly a way to win friends in high places.

 “ Glory be to God for everything.
 Amen” John said as he made his way to exile and death.
 “If Christ is with me, whom shall I fear.
-Though the waves and the sea and the anger of princes are against me, they are as weak as a spider’s web.”
+Though the waves and the sea and the anger of princes are against me, they’re as weak as a spider’s web.”

 He died on September 14, 407 AD, the eve of the Feast of the Triumph of the Holy Cross, which we celebrate tomorrow.